An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Preliminaries

 \section{Preliminaries}

 In this section we collect some facts about Kac-Moody algebras, minimal Kac-Moody groups, its associated face monoids, and formal Kac-Moody groups.
-It is a reference for the notation used in this article.
-It also indicates the representation theoretic construction of these groups and monoids used in the article.
+We assume, as in the whole article, that the corresponding generalized Cartan matrices are symmetrizable.
+In particular, we recall the representation theoretic constructions of these groups and monoids.
+This section is also a reference for the notation used in the article.

-We only state algebraic properties.
-We will also use some algebraic geometric properties of the Kac-Moody groups and their face monoids in the article.
-These are explained as soon as they are needed.